cloudify-cosmo/cloudify-manager/README.md

 cd ~/cosmo-work
 ```

-## Running the Demo Application ##
+## Getting Started with Cosmo ##

+Cosmo reads a plan file (yaml) that describe the deployment and monitoring of complex applications.
-The python-webserver.yaml describes an lxc machine running a simple python web server on that mahcine.
+[python-webserver.yaml](vagrant/test/python_webserver/python-webserver.yaml) describes an lxc machine running a simple python web server on that mahcine.

 The cosmo shell script starts cosmo and executes the the specified plan file.
 It will create a new lxc machine with a celery worker and install python web server on the lxc machine.
 ```